nicholasrupert/snail/README.md

 - Clean up code -- too many nested ifs/loops and too much duplicate code.
 Could use better comments and more consistent variable names.
 - FreeBSD support?
 NetBSD?
 DragonflyBSD?
 Test on NixOS?
 - The current method of figuring out which applets to display and in which order definitely works, but there has to be a cleaner way.

+---

+I might one day want to make it run at the top or bottom of an actively-used terminal window.